-However, if you are thinking of claiming an ACCA exemption based on qualifications you gained years ago, or if you have been working in a field other than accountancy for some time, you may need to take the exam.
+However, if you're thinking of claiming an ACCA exemption based on qualifications you gained years ago, or you've been working in a field other than accountancy for some time, you may need to take the exam.

 Studying for the exam will allow you to refresh your knowledge and ensure you're sufficiently prepared for the higher level exams, which go into topics in greater depth.